JoshRamos15/Pillow-Pokemon-Google-Translate/README.md

-# Project-Pillow-Library
+# Project-Pillow-Pokemon-Google-Translate
-Description:  The central purpose of the program is for the user to open an image on their computer by entering the images file path and then adding a filter to the image which in this case the blur filter was chosen.
-The Pillow library we found to be a very powerful image manipulation library that can do many processes with an image.
-Besides adding a blur filter the library can be used to add gray scale to an image and enhance the image brightness or sharpness.
+Description:  The central purpose of theese programs is to show the understanding of importing of python libraries and making a 3 separate functioning programs.
+The first program will use the pillow library to add a filter to an image.The second program will translate english language into any of the selected google translate languagues using the google translate api.
+The third library will display simple ascii art displaying pokemon